Mahmoud-Mourad-Dev/Learn-My-self-Foundry/README.md

      - forge compile --thread ``` Number of threads to use.
 Specifying 0 defaults to the number of logical cores```
      - forge compile -vvvvv ```verbosity log messages ```
         - v
-        - vv
+        - vv Print logs for all tests
-        - vvv
+        - vvv Print execution traces for failing tests
-        - vvvv
+        - vvvv Print execution traces for all tests, and setup traces for failing tests.
-        - vvvvv
+        - vvvvv  Print execution and setup traces for all tests, including storage changes